Why Some Board Gender Quotas Don’t Work

 Even though the Spanish law appears to have been ineffective, at least we now know that such a weak law is very unlikely to achieve more than very slow progress.
 And going forward, I encourage researchers to examine if similar legislation actually reaches the goals set forth, especially considering different incentives.
 Our study covers only one country—imagine what the world could learn by studying the outcomes of equality-driven legislation in every country.

 As a Visiting Scholar with Catalyst, Dr. Siri Terjesen contributes research associated with Catalyst’s mission to expand opportunities for women and business.
-Siri is a Professor of Management and Entrepreneurship at the Kogod School of Business at American University where she also serves as Director of the American University Center…
+Siri is the Dean’s Distinguished Professor Entrepreneurship at Florida Atlantic University’s College of Business.
+She is also a Professor .2 at the Norwegian School of Economics.
+Siri’s research…